Charlie Green (American football)

 Charles H. Green (born March 14, 1943) is an American former professional football player who was a quarterback in the American Football League (AFL).
 He played college football for the Wittenberg Tigers.
 From 1962 to 1964, he led Wittenberg to three consecutive Ohio Athletic Conference (OAC) championships and three consecutive undefeated seasons (25–0–1), including an Associated Press small college national championship in 1964.
 After the 1964 season, he was selected as the first-team quarterback on the Little All-America team.

 He also played professional football for the Oakland Raiders in 1966.
 He was inducted into the College Football Hall of Fame in 2002.

-Early years
+Early life

 Green grew up in West Milton, Ohio, located 15 mi northwest of Dayton.
 He played high school football at Milton-Union High School, leading the team to a 10–0 record as a senior.

 Wittenberg

 Green enrolled at Wittenberg University in 1961 as "a scrawny, 145 lb youngster."
 While at Wittenberg, he grew 2 in and gained 25 lb.

 He became Wittenberg's starting quarterback as a sophomore, leading the 1962 Wittenberg Tigers football team to a perfect 9–0 record, an OAC championship, and the No. 2 spot in the final Associated Press (AP) small college poll.
 During the 1962 season, Green completed 79 of 147 passes for 1,227 yards with 15 touchdowns and seven interceptions.
 He was selected by the AP as the first-team quarterback on the 1962 All-OAC football team.

 As a junior, he led the 1963 Wittenberg football team to an 8–0–1, an OAC championship, and the No. 3 spot in the final AP small college football poll.
 Green had his best statistical showing in 1963, completing 114 of 182 passes for 2,181 yards, 19 touchdowns, eight interceptions and a 188.9 passing efficiency rating.
 He set OAC season records for completions (114), passing yards (2,181), and total offense (2,224 yards), and also set an OAC single-game record with 411 passing yards against Heidelberg.
 For the second consecutive year, he was selected by the AP as the first-team quarterback on the All-OAC team.
 He was also voted by the conference coaches as the best back in the OAC.
 His top receiver, Bobby Cherry, was named best lineman in the OAC.